Things to do in Liverpool Street, East London

 Liverpool Street is home to the City of London, one of the world's leading financial centres.

-Home to the London Stock Exchange, the Bank of England (and its excellent museum) and a number of stylishly designed skyscrapers—such as the Gherkin, the Walkie-Talkie, the Cheesegrater, and the Heron Tower—Liverpool Street is a fascinating area to explore.
+Home to the London Stock Exchange, the Bank of England (and its excellent museum) and a number of stylishly designed skyscrapers—such as the Gherkin, the Walkie-Talkie, the Cheesegrater, the Scalpel and the Heron Tower—Liverpool Street is a fascinating area to explore.

 Other tourist attractions include Spitalfields Market, a short walk from Liverpool Street station, and the large number of fantastic eateries that serve the well-heeled banking community.

 Slightly further afield is the up-and-coming Bethnal Green, where the best things to do include Brick Lane, Colombia Road Flower Market and the Museum of Childhood.

 1. The Gherkin and the Scalpel